It’s not just about Write tests, but writing tests that you can trust.

 - A flaky test is worth less than no test.

 - It’s hard to test the behaviour instead of the implementation; try to test a group of functions instead of testing each function individually.
+Test the usage, the facade, and the business rules.

 - If you test what changes state, you don’t need to test what returns state, because you will be using those functions to validate that the state changed anyway.